Enchanting Islands and Captivating Coastlines: A Getaway to Amalfi Coast, Capri & Rome

 It might be your final day but the trip isn't over yet.
 A visit to the effortlessly fashionable Italian capital wouldn't be complete without a spot of shopping; so whether you treat yourself to a new Prada handbag, a classic Italian scarf, or just a great bottle of wine, make sure you do go home with some goodies.

-Depending on what time your flight is, there might be time for one last lunch and a gelato (can we tell we're rather parial to Italian ice cream?) in the sun, before a private transfer to the airport for the two and a half to three hour flight.
+Depending on what time your flight is, there might be time for one last lunch and a gelato (can we tell we're rather partial to Italian ice cream?) in the sun, before a private transfer to the airport for your onwards flight.